David Lau: Controversies

 In December 2021, Lau was criticised for attending the shiva of prominent Haredi author Chaim Walder, who had committed suicide amidst allegations of being involved in sexual abuse against minors and married women.
 Natan Slifkin wrote in a blogpost:

 By honoring the family with a visit while not making any statement about Walder, this lends support to the 'persecuted tzaddik (righteous one)' narrative.
 In addition, by not making any statement of support for the victims, it is a further slap in the face to them.

 Lau subsequently issued a statement encouraging sexual assault victims to come forward and report the abuse to the proper authorities.

 On December 17, 2023, in the midst of the Gaza war after the October 7 attacks, it was reported that two Palestinian women were killed by an IDF sniper in the courtyard of a Catholic church in Gaza.
-Pope Francis, responding to this incident which occurred in the context of tens of thousands of other Palestinian deaths at the hands of the IDF, said "Some are saying, 'This is terrorism and war'.
+Pope Francis, responding to this incident, said "Some are saying, 'This is terrorism and war'.
 Yes, it is war.
 It is terrorism."
 Noting that Francis had previously pointed out to Israeli President Isaac Herzog during a meeting in November that it is "forbidden to respond to terror with terror", Lau wrote a letter to Francis protesting his use of the word "terror" to describe Israel's actions in Gaza, saying that it was a mischaracterisation.

 Personal life

 Lau is married to Tziporah Ralbag.
-Her father, Rabbi Yitzhak Ralbag, served as a member of the Council of the Chief Rabbinate of Israel from 2008 to 2025.
-Following the conclusion of Rabbi David Lau's term and until the appointment of Rabbi Kalman Ber in November 2024, he served as Acting Chief Rabbi of Israel, in accordance with the law stipulating that the eldest member of the Council assumes the role temporarily.
+Her father, Yitzhak Ralbag, who served as a member of the Chief Rabbinate Council from 2008 to 2025, served as Acting Chief Rabbi of Israel following the conclusion of Lau's term until the much delayed 2024 Israeli chief rabbi elections.
+This was in accordance with the law stipulating that the eldest member of the Council assumes the role temporarily.

 Lau resides in Jerusalem and has seven children, five of whom are married, and approximately fifteen grandchildren.
-His son-in-law, Rabbi Yehuda Mann, serves as the rabbi of the Clayton Park Jewish community in Toronto.
+His son-in-law, Yehuda Mann, serves as a rabbi in Toronto.